deepprakash345/GitWorkflow/packages/forms-next-core/docs/README.md

 Ƭ **TranslationJson**: `TranslationBaseJson` & `TranslationFieldJson` & `TranslationConstraintsJson`

-Type for all properties which can be translated based on `crispr form specification`
+Type for all properties which can be translated based on `adaptive form specification`

 ## Variables